(updated by Justin Feit, Associate Editor of BUILDINGS)

-What are the top jobs in facility management?
-Facilities management job titles can vary as widely as a facilities manager’s responsibilities (for that topic, see What Does a Facility Manager Manage?).
-Perhaps that’s why the salary of a career in facility management can range from $56,689 at the 10th percentile to $105,056 at the 90th percentile with a median of $80,780, according to salary.com.
+What are the top facilities management jobs?
+Facilities management job titles can vary as widely as a facilities manager’s responsibilities (see What Does a Facility Manager Manage?).
+Perhaps that’s why the salary of a career in facility management can range from $79,775 at the 25th percentile to $111,810 at the 75th percentile with a median of $93,620, according to salary.com.

-Facility manager salaries differ depending on the amount of square footage managed, the size of the organization’s facility budget, and the building type, which includes manufacturing, healthcare, education, office, or retail.
+Facility manager salaries differ depending on a number of factors.
+These include the amount of square footage managed, the size of the organization’s facility budget and the building type, which includes manufacturing, healthcare, education, office or retail.

-Salary will also depend on the nature of the specific facilities management occupation.
+Salaries for facilities management jobs will also depend on the nature of the specific occupation.
 BUILDINGS readers report that their departments account for the following areas:

-Facility managers could be responsible for fire and life safety issues, indoor air quality (IAQ), sustainable operations, energy metering, HVAC system maintenance, lighting upgrades, reducing maintenance costs, or retrofits and renovation.
+Facility managers could be responsible for fire and life safety issues, IAQ, sustainability, energy metering, HVAC system maintenance, lighting upgrades, reducing maintenance costs, and retrofits and renovation.

 Backgrounds and specialties also vary widely.
 Schooling is an important component that helps determine what facility professionals earn.
-More than one-third of BUILDINGS readers have graduate degrees, and more than two-thirds have post-secondary education.
+More than one-third of BUILDINGS readers have graduate degrees.
+More than two-thirds have post-secondary education.

 Even the types of degrees facilities management professionals have earned differs.
 BUILDINGS readers report educational background in the following areas:

 Facilities professionals with backgrounds in business or accounting tend to be among the most successful.
 But to get a better gauge on the best jobs in the industry, it’s helpful to divide occupations by title and type.
 The following are five top facilities management jobs.

 Being an executive is one of the top facilities management jobs.
 Facilities managers with either “vice president” or “director” in their title earn the most.
 These positions include VP/director of facilities, real estate, design and construction, engineering and maintenance, and building and grounds.